dagraham/etm-tk/etmTk/help/OVERVIEW.md

     Thu Apr 10, 2014
       - set up luncheon meeting with Joe Smith          15m

-Or you can add a question mark to a command to get details about the commmand, e.g.:
+or `etm d mar .*2014` to show your items for March, 2014.

-    $ etm r ?
+You can add a question mark to a command to get details about the commmand, e.g.:

     Usage:

-        etm r <type> <groupby> [options]
+        etm c <type> <groupby> [options]

-    Generate a report where type is either 'a' (action) or 'c' (composite).
+    Generate a custom view where type is either 'a' (action) or 'c' (composite).
     Groupby can include *semicolon* separated date specifications and elements from:
         c context